-In BarTender 2019, you can add sorting rules called Printer Group Mapping Rules to automatically sort printers into Printer Groups without any manual management needed.
+In BarTender 2019 and later, you can add sorting rules called Printer Group Mapping Rules to automatically sort printers into Printer Groups without any manual management needed.
 You can set any number of rules you desire, sorting printers into printable groups or into the blocked group.
 There is no limit to how many rules you can have.

 These rules only apply to new, unsorted printers.
 Any printers already sorted before the rule was applied will need to be moved manually.